Trump addresses GOP as power to shape national debate wanes

 Trump transformed from a reality television star to a politician and president by bending the tools of communication and the media to his will.
 He still connects with his supporters through his releases and appearances on Fox News and other conservative outlets, where he repeats misinformation about the 2020 election.
-And he remains a powerful force in the Republican Party, with a starring role Saturday at a Republican National Committee event that will be held at his Mar-a-Lago club.
+And he remains a powerful force in the Republican Party, with a starring role Saturday at a Republican National Committee event at his Mar-a-Lago club in Florida.

 Still, the sway over American life he once enjoyed appears to be eroding — at least for now.